 Under the current 1:1 Laptop scheme, students pay $250 per year for use of one of the school’s laptops.
 This results in a $1000 cost over the four years of 9-12, with students not owning a device at the end of the period.
 Under the BYO scheme, carers will be able to purchase a laptop and keep the device on a permanent basis.

 The College understands that the purchasing of a laptop outright is a difficult financial commitment for some households.
-It should be noted that several of the Portal suppliers, as well as regional retailers, offer payment plans (many of which are interest free for a certain period of time) and rental agreements, to avoid large upfront payments.
+It should be noted that several of the retailers offer payment plans (many of which are interest free for a certain period of time) and rental agreements, to avoid large upfront payments.
 These rental agreements often include a repair/replacement service.

-The cost of access to the BYO network is currently $75 per student.
+The cost of access to the BYO network is currently $50 per student.
 This covers the software licence connection fee, administration costs and onsite technician costs.
-The College is looking at reviewing the amount of this fee before BYO is implemented in 2019.

 What will happen if a BYO laptop is damaged at school?

 Accidental damage is covered if you have the recommended insurance.
 If not, any damage will need to be paid for before the manufacturer or repairer will make the repairs.
 Note that it is not the responsibility of the College to arrange any repairs or insurance claims.

 What will happen if my student does not participate in the BYO scheme?